CodingCatDev/codingcat.dev/tests/data/markdown/posts/anchor-links-from-sanity-in-gatsby.md

 ---
-title: 'Anchor Links From Sanity in Gatsby'
+title: "Anchor Links From Sanity in Gatsby"
-date: '2019-10-14'
+date: "2019-10-14"
 ---

 > TL;DR version is make sure you implement **`onRouteUpdate`** and **`shouldUpdateScroll`** in **`gatsby-browser.js`**.